defenseunicorns/doc-site-template/README.md

 documentation for [`release-please`](https://github.com/googleapis/release-please#how-should-i-write-my-commits) for correctly formatting commit messages

+#### Prerequisites

+[Hugo](https://gohugo.io/documentation/) is required in order to utilize the doc site template.
+You can run `brew install hugo` to quickly install or see the [installation page](https://gohugo.io/installation/) for additional install methods.

 ## Getting Started

-Create a new repository from this template
+Create a new repository from this template:

 ![How to use](static/img/how-to-use.png)

-Clone your new site
+Clone your new site:

 ```bash
 git clone <git repo>